Jaideep880/Devops-Task-7/README.md

-DevOps Task 7: Monitoring System Resources with Netdata on Windows Keep an eye on system performance using Netdata inside a Docker container on Windows.
+DevOps Task 7:
+Monitoring System Resources with Netdata on Windows Keep an eye on system performance using Netdata inside a Docker container on Windows.
 With real-time metrics such as CPU usage, memory consumption, disk I/O, and container activity, this setup offers a powerful way to visualize system health.

 Tools Required
 - Netdata – A free, open-source monitoring tool
 - Docker Desktop – Runs Netdata in a containerized environment

-Installation & Setup
+Installation & Setup-
 1. Install Docker Desktop
 - Download Docker Desktop from Docker's official site.
 - Follow installation steps and ensure Docker is running.